 5 elements of weight control advise you to balance your calories, watch your portions, get physical, nurture your family, and set realistic goals.

 What is obvious most times is that anytime you say ‘diet’, people look at you with four pairs of eyes.
 Then think you are probably on the brink of deprivation and starvation.
-However, the truth of the matter is that by eating a little less, making more nutritious choices, and getting our bodies active more often, can help us tip the scales back in our favour.
+However, the truth of the matter is that eating a little less, making more nutritious choices, and getting our bodies active more often, can help us tip the scales back in our favour.
 Find below 5 elements of weight control you should consider:

 Balance Your Calories